-Note: All education programs are under review to meet the needs of students and the requirements of the Council for the Accreditation of Educator Preparation (CAEP).
+Note: All education programs are under review to meet the needs of students and the requirements of the National Council for Accreditation of Teacher Education (NCATE).
 In addition, the New York State Regents are making some policy changes that are likely to affect the requirements for certificate applicants.
 Students should check with their advisor concerning course or programmatic changes before matriculating into or registering for courses in these programs.